-The Carlton, Cook, Lake, and St. Louis Community Health Board adopts an annual revenue and expenditure budget for the General Fund on a basis consistent with generally accepted accounting principles.
+The Carlton, Cook, Lake, and St. Louis Community Health Board adopts an annual revenue and expenditure budget for the General Fund on a basis consistent with accounting principles generally accepted in the United States of America.
 The budget is subject to approval by the State of Minnesota and the Community Health Board, which comprises representatives from the member counties.